jessamynsmith/Alexa/README.md

     “Alexa, ask Greeter to say hello world.”

     * "Alexa" is the wake word.
-    * "ask" requests an "ability" aka skill.
+    * "ask" verb requests an "ability" aka skill.
     * "Greeter" is the invocation name.
     * "Say"
     * "hello world"